 - Chick Magnet: Early on in Vento Aureo, he's shown in a café with a bunch of girls positively swarming over him.

 - Creating Life: His powers revolve around this concept, either transforming inorganic matter into animals or plants or heightening senses of others to amplify pain.
 He could even transform a pistol into a banana!
 Then his Stand went Requiem...
 Ties in with The Beastmaster.

-- Contrasting Sequel Main Character: Josuke and Giorno both became the people they are today after a chance meeting with two unnamed men, but the way they turned out not be any more different.
+- Contrasting Sequel Main Character: Josuke and Giorno both became the people they are today after a chance meeting with two unnamed men, but the way they turned out could not be any more different.
 Josuke is an easygoing but incredibly passionate person whose only goal is to spend his days with his friends and family in the hometown he loves so much.
 Giorno is an extremely cool-headed person with a ruthless and driven personality whose goal is to impose his own Robin Hood type of ideology upon the biggest mob in Italy.
 This even extends to their role in the story, with Josuke often standing front and center alongside his allies, and Giorno preferring to provide assistance and advice unless specifically provoked.
 Giorno actually takes after his father Dio more than he takes after the Joestar lineage.